Louis Lipsky: Biography

+Louis Lipsky was born in Rochester, New York in 1876 to Polish Jewish immigrant parents.

-Louis Lipsky had three sons: David Lipsky, a theatrical press agent, Eleazar Lipsky, a novelist, and Joel Carmichael, a historian.
+He had three sons: David Lipsky, a theatrical press agent, Eleazar Lipsky, a novelist, and Joel Carmichael, a historian.
 His grandson is Richard Lipsky, a lobbyist and author of the seminal book on politics and sports: How We play the Game (Beacon Press); great-granddaughter is the filmmaker Emily Carmichael.
 His sister, Lena, married economist and congressman Meyer Jacobstein.
 Lipsky has constantly called attention to the plight of European Jewry at Nazi Germany requesting to organize their rescue.

 Already in 1931, Lipsky warned of menace to Jews if Hitler wins.
 As he's representing the "darkest forces of rampant chauvinism."

 Journalism career

-Lipsky began his career as a reporter in Rochester, NY eventually moving to New York City where he joined the staff of the New York Morning Telegraph as a reporter covering theater news and serving as a drama critic.
+Lipsky began his career as a reporter in Rochester, NY along with his brother Abraham, working at a local paper for 13 months.
+He eventually moved to New York City in 1900 where he joined the staff of the New York Morning Telegraph as a reporter covering theater news and serving as a drama critic.

 Lipsky was the editor of the magazine, The American Hebrew, from 1900 to 1914 and periodically the editor of The Maccabean-magazine (later became The New Palestine (magazine)).